Instant Pot Whole Chicken (with gravy!)

 - A 4 pound frozen chicken will take 52 minutes, a 4.5 pound frozen chicken will take 59 minutes and a 5 pound frozen chicken will take 65 minutes.

-- Check that the chicken has reached a safe internal temperature of at least 165 degrees F in the thickest part of the leg, not touching the bone.
+- After cooking, check that the chicken has reached a safe internal temperature of at least 165° F in the thickest part of the leg, not touching the bone.

 Instant Pot Whole Chicken